kadenho/zero-one-matrices-tool/README.md

 ## Creating a new matrix
 To create a new matrix, first enter the size of your matrix in the provided text box and click next. \
 Enter either the number 1 or 0 in the text boxes below, and click next.
-Any unpopulated textboxes will be filled in as a 0 when the uses clicks next.
+Any unpopulated textboxes will be filled in as a 0 when the user clicks next.

 ## Using the matrix editor
 After creating or loading a matrix, use the provided buttons on the third and fourth rows of the matrix editor to apply properties to the matrix. \